neilmartin83/terraform-jamfpro-starter/README.md

 GitHub Repository (Branches)          HCP Terraform (Workspaces)          Jamf Pro Instances ─────────────────────────────         ──────────────────────────          ───────────────────

-    dev branch                   →    jamf-pretendco-dev          →     pretendcodev.jamfcloud.com
+    dev branch                   →    jamf-yourcompany-dev          →     yourcompanydev.jamfcloud.com
        ↓ (PR)                                    ↓
-  staging branch                 →  jamf-pretendco-staging        →   pretendcostage.jamfcloud.com
+  staging branch                 →  jamf-yourcompany-staging        →   yourcompanystage.jamfcloud.com
        ↓ (PR)                                    ↓
-    main branch                  → jamf-pretendco-production      →    pretendco.jamfcloud.com
+    main branch                  → jamf-yourcompany-production      →    yourcompany.jamfcloud.com
 ```

-**🔑 Key Principle**: Dev and staging instances should **mirror production** as closely as possible.
+Dev and staging instances should **mirror production** as closely as possible.
 They exist to test changes before production deployment, not to maintain different configurations.
 The only differences should be:

 - Credentials/API keys (unique and instance-specific)
 - ADE and VPP tokens (unique and instance-specific)